Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 "*And you, sir."*

 The kids were side-by side on the bed, watching the TV with their fingers interlaced and their knuckles white.
-He couldn't read either of their expressions---they seemed to have passed beyond grief and into some miserable calm state beyond, where there was nothing to do but drink in the disaster and pray.
+He couldn't read either of their expressions - they seemed to have passed beyond grief and into some miserable calm state beyond, where there was nothing to do but drink in the disaster and pray.

 Nobody was listening to the physics expert who was expanding at length on the technical difference between a nuclear explosion and this event, which apparently had the hallmarks of some kind of antimatter-based weapon.
 They were just watching the hole, still glowing and smoking like Hell's own aperture.

 "They're dead, aren't they?"
 Ava stated.
-It wasn't that she was calm and euthymic---it was more that she had no more crying left.
+It wasn't that she was calm and euthymic - it was more that she had no more crying left.

 Gabriel couldn't sugar-coat the answer to that question.
 "FEMA's assuming so." he said.
 "They'll call me back if there's...you know, a miracle."